menu

 Snacks

 Most of the best day hikes in Zion National Park are fairly short.
-You don’t need to pack a ton of food, but you should carry snacks.
+You don’t need to pack a ton of food, but you should carry some hiking snacks.
 A protein bar, trail mix, pb&j, dried fruit, and jerky are great snack options!

 Headlamp